-Zero hunger is more than an ambitious dream of a world of full stomachs-it's a Global Goal that world leaders have set for 2030.
-It's an end to chronic hunger, malnutrition and food insecurity, and it's what humanity deserves, a necessary condition to reach our full potential.
-And the closer we get, the more we all benefit.
-But to arrive at zero in 15 years, we require the highest standards of corporate behaviour towards the people, communities and governments we serve, our partners, and the societies and world in which we live.
+Zero hunger is more than an ambitious dream of objective, leading to a world of full stomachs-it's a where every man, woman and child has enough to eat, but it is one of the Global Goalglobal goals that world leaders have set for 2030.
+It's an end to Achieving zero hunger means ending chronic hunger, malnutrition and food insecurity, and it's what humanity deserves, a necessary condition to requires it so that people can reach ourtheir full potential.
+And the The closer we get, the more we all benefit.
+Butworld gets to arrive at zero zero hunger, the more everybody benefits.
+To help achieve zero hunger in the next 15 years, we require to the ensure the highest standards of corporate behaviour towards the people, communities and governments we serve, towards our partners, and towards the societies and world in which we live.